Return to Scouters' Pages Home

 Introduction to Steve Henning's Merit Badge List

 I went through every edition of the BSA handbook and compiled the following list.
 I have cross-checked with many lists, but errors may still be present.
-This list was compiled on February 24, 1996, and updated September 24, 2008.
+This list was compiled on February 24, 1996, and updated February 14, 2012.
 It will change if new information is discovered.
 The years are the best estimate of when the merit badges were used, but may be off by a year in some cases.
 Some were minor name changes such as leather work/leatherwork/leatherworking and mammals/mammal study and did not result in new requirements, a new merit badge book or a new badge design.
-The latest changes were the addition of Scouting Heritage Merit Badge, Geocaching Merit Badge, Inventing Merit Badge and the temporary resurrection of 4 historic merit badges: Carpentry, Pathfinding, Signaling, and Tracking.
-The badge code numbers are shown in parentheses.
+The latest changes were the addition of the Welding, Search and Rescue, and Kayaking Merit Badges.
+The temporary resurrection of 4 historic merit badges: Carpentry, Pathfinding, Signaling, and Tracking in 2010 is over and these badges are no longer supported (Tracking was actually the resurrection of Stalking with a name change).
+Badge code numbers are shown in parentheses.
 This numbering scheme was adopted in 1987 and the Eagle required merit badges had numbers 1 through 14.
 Numbers 120 and up were added after the list was created in 1987.
 For an overview of the BSA Merit Badge Program, read the BSA Introduction to Merit Badges.

 Merit Badges Now and in the Past